SALT Blawg – State and Local Tax Blog

 South Carolina to Offer Tax Refunds Through Prepaid Debit Cards

 The South Carolina Department of Revenue announced its intention to use prepaid debit cards in place of paper checks for 2012 income tax refunds.
 The cards are intended to replace the printing and mailing of paper checks.
 The change is projected to save the state significant amounts of time and money.
 Notably, South Carolina taxpayers will still have the option to designate direct deposit or to receive a paper check if they do no prefer a debit card.
 With the debit card, recipients may either transfer the refund amount into their personal bank account or utilize the card to conduct transactions anywhere Visa debit cards are accepted.
-For more detailed information on the debit cards, click here.

 Utah Issues Notification of Proposed Rule Change Implementing Three-Factor Formula for Apportionment